What to eat when

 Skipping breakfast – It’s normal for people to have different preferences about when they eat, and some people say they just don’t like to eat breakfast.
-But regardless of how opposed the body seems to eating in the morning, breakfast really is most important meal of the day.
+But regardless of how opposed the body seems to eat in the morning, breakfast really is the most important meal of the day.

 Because these personal preferences are also mostly shaped by habit, they can be changed by building new habits.
 Start out by eating a single piece of fruit or toast to get the body comfortable digesting something early in the morning.

 Breakfast should ideally be eaten within an hour of getting up, and a big meal is not needed to jump-start the body’s metabolism.
 People who skip breakfast are a third more likely to be obese.

 A long, large lunch – The traditional European lifestyle, in which people take a long lunch break to consume the day’s main meal, might partly explain why Europe’s obesity levels are lower than those of the U.S.

 Eating a large lunch is better for the body than eating a big dinner because it means that calories consumed throughout the day are more evenly distributed, and satiety is also more even throughout the day.

 But be careful about eating too much at any meal, because that can lead to weight gain even if you reduce calories consumed at other meals.
 The body is only going to use what it needs at one particular meal, and the rest of it is going to be stored in the body as fat.

 Snack-size meals throughout the day – Another often-used dieting trick is to eat small snacks throughout the day, in lieu of larger meals.
 This is supposed to keep portion sizes in check while maintaining fullness throughout the day.